-New surgical applications for the ROBODOC System generally will require FDA approval of a PMA supplement or, possibly, a new PMA.
-The Company is also likely to require additional FDA approvals, supported by additional clinical data, before incorporating new imaging modalities such as ultrasound and MRI or other new technologies in the ROBODOC System.
+New surgical applications for the ROBODOC System generally will require FDA clearance or approval of a new 510(k) submission or a PMA supplement or, possibly, a new PMA application.
+The Company is also likely to require additional FDA approvals, supported by additional clinical data, before incorporating new imaging modalities such as ultrasound and MRI or other different technologies in the ROBODOC System.
 See "Business -- Government Regulation."

 No Assurance of Approvals; Subsequent Review of Approvals, Etc. There can be no assurance that any of the Company's current or future products will obtain required FDA approvals on a timely basis, or at all, or that the Company will have the necessary resources to obtain such approvals.
 If any of the Company's products are not approved for use in the United States, the Company will be limited to marketing them in foreign countries.
-Furthermore, approvals that have been or may be granted are subject to continual review, and later discovery if previously unknown problems result in product labeling restrictions or withdrawal of the product from the market.
+Furthermore, approvals that have been or may be granted are subject to continual review, and later discovery of previously unknown problems can result in product labeling restrictions or withdrawal of the product from the market.
 See "Business -- Government Regulation."